Alpha Phi Omega (Philippines)

-The stated purpose of the fraternity is to commit to the "development of a world class membership that cares for the quality of life with complete complement guided by the three cardinal principles of Leadership, Friendship and Service."
+Alpha Phi Omega commits to the "development of a world-class membership that cares for the quality of life with complete complement guided by the three cardinal principles of Leadership, Friendship, and Service."
 Founded under the ideals of the scouting movement, the fraternity uses scouting ideals such as the Scout Law as the basis for its code of conduct.

 History

 The Alpha Phi Omega in the United States was established by Frank Reed Horton on December 16, 1925, at Lafayette College.
 In 1950, professional scouter Sol George Levy, an APO member from the University of Washington in Seattle, went to the Philippines to generate interest in the scouting movement in the country.
 Levy invited scouts in Manila to a conference, where he proposed that a scouting-based service fraternity be established in the country and distributed APO publications to the audience.

-A group of scouts led by Ibrado I. Ureta from the Far Eastern University were particularly interested, and in March 2, 1950, he and 20 others established the first organization of APO outside of the United States, now known as the Alpha Chapter.
+A group of scouts led by Ibrado I. Ureta from the Far Eastern University were particularly interested, and on March 2, 1950, he and 20 others established the first organization of APO outside of the United States, now known as the Alpha Chapter.
 The organization was later registered with the Securities and Exchange Commission under the name Alpha Phi Omega (Philippines) Incorporated, then later renewed in 1981 as Alpha Phi Omega International Philippines Incorporated.

 Sorority and inclusion of women

 In 1965, the Alpha Phi Sigma Sorority was established to serve as an umbrella organization for the sister sororities of the various fraternity chapters of Alpha Phi Omega.
-Prior to its establishment, it was not uncommon for individual fraternity chapters to associate with sororities bearing different names.
+Before its establishment, it was not uncommon for individual fraternity chapters to associate with sororities bearing different names.
 In 1971, the sorority was formally renamed and recognized as the Alpha Phi Omega Auxiliary Sorority, as the sister association of the Alpha Phi Omega Service Fraternity.

-However, as the term "auxiliary" suggested dependence and subservience to the fraternity, in 1979 the by-laws of the organization were amended to establish the Alpha Phi Omega Service Sorority and the creation of the Office of the Vice President for Sorority Affairs to fully recognize women membership in the fraternity.
+However, as the term "auxiliary" suggested dependence and subservience to the fraternity, in 1979, the by-laws of the organization were amended to establish the Alpha Phi Omega Service Sorority and the creation of the Office of the Vice President for Sorority Affairs to fully recognize women membership in the fraternity.
 The organization was renamed Alpha Phi Omega International Philippines Incorporated Service Fraternity and Sorority.

 In 2023, Alpha Phi Omega elected its first woman national president.

 Association with Scouts Royale Brotherhood

-On September 22,1975, four members of the APO Alpha Delta chapter in San Sebastian College – Recoletos established the Scouts Royale Brotherhood (SRB), a fraternity exclusively for high school students.
-SRB was initially intended to be the youth arm of APO, as both fraternities share the same traditions, core principles, motto, colors and symbols.
+On September 22, 1975, four members of the APO Alpha Delta chapter in San Sebastian College – Recoletos established the Scouts Royale Brotherhood (SRB), a fraternity exclusively for high school students.
+SRB was initially intended to be the youth arm of APO, as both fraternities share the same traditions, core principles, motto, colors, and symbols.
 Today however, SRB is nominally an independent and separate entity from APO that has expanded its membership to include college students as well.
 Despite this, many outside observers still consider SRB as the "youth arm" of APO.